ZertoPublic/Z4K/docs/AdministrationGuide.md

 -	Journal can expand up to 160 GB to meet the history requirement.

-><span class="Note">Note: It is not mandatory to configure the Journal disk size (JournalDiskSizeInGb) and history (JournalHistoryInHours); they have default values of 2 GB and 8 hours respectively.</span>

 >    ```
 >    apiVersion: z4k.zerto.com/v1
 >    kind: vpg